Arc Flash Definition: Electric Arc - Noun

-Arc flash generates large amounts of heat that can severely burn human skin and set clothing on fire.
+Arc Flash generates large amounts of heat that can severely burn human skin and set clothing on fire.
 Temperatures at the arc can reach four times the temperature of the sun's surface.
-The high arc flash temperature vaporizes the conductors in an explosive change in state from solid to vapour.
-Copper vapour expands to 67,000 times the volume of solid copper.
+The high Arc Flash temperature vaporises the conductors in an explosive change in state from solid to vapour.
+Copper vapour expands to 67,000 times the volume of solid Copper.

 Arc Flash Protective Clothing

 Conductive vapours help sustain the arc, and the duration of the Arc Flash is primarily determined by the time it takes for over current protective devices to open the circuit.

 For example, fast acting fuses may open the circuit in 8 ms or faster while other Arc Flash protection devices may take much longer to operate and open.

 Metal is blasted and splattered from the fault location.

 The arcing faults also produce large shock waves that can blow personnel off their feet.
 The other exposure risks to arcing faults or Arc Flashes include flying debris, severe sound waves, shock hazard due to touching energized conductors etc.